MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfcreateplaceholders.md

 ### -param BaseDirectoryPath [in]

 Local directory path under which placeholders are created.

-Note that this represents the directory where the placeholder needs to be created.
-Hence it will be sync root only if the placeholder is being created in the sync root, else it will be a successor of the sync root.
-E.g. ({BaseDirectoryPath = c:\SyncRoot} {CF_PLACEHOLDER_CREATE_INFO.RelativeFileName = Placeholder}) should be used if the Placeholder is being created in the SyncRoot. ({BaseDirectoryPath = c:\SyncRoot\Successor} {CF_PLACEHOLDER_CREATE_INFO.RelativeFileName = Placeholder}) should be used if the Placeholder is being created in a child of the SyncRoot which is c:\SyncRoot\Successor.
+Note that this directory must be the immediate parent directory of the placeholders being created.
+For example, if the sync root of the provider is c:\SyncRoot and a placeholder is being created in a child directory of the sync root such as c:\SyncRoot\ChildDir, then BaseDirectoryPath = c:\SyncRoot\ChildDir.

 ### -param PlaceholderArray [in, out]